PhyloSofS-Team/seamoon/README.md

    pip install -r requirements.txt
    ```

+3. If you wish to use **--torque-mode** during inference or evaluation, you will need a working version of the [Wolfram Engine](https://www.wolfram.com/engine/).
+Make sure to specify the path to your `WolframKernel` at line 30 of `eval.py`.
+We used Wolfram Engine v14.0.

 ### Test Run

 A small test dataset of 100 elements is included in `data_set` to validate all main functions.
-Start by precomputing embeddings:
+If you wish to precompute all of them, you can use:

 ```bash
 python -m seamoon precompute-w-gt
 ```

-If you wish to skip precomputing, 10 precomputed elements are provided in data_set/training_data.
+If you wish to **skip precomputing**, 10 precomputed elements are provided in data_set/training_data.
 You can launch the **infer** and **evaluate** directly.

 - **Infer**:
   ```bash